Energy Efficiency in Industry

 CHALLENGES

 The same goes for MoEMR Minister Regulation No. 14/2012.
-The regulation stipulates that corporations with a consumption of more than 6,000 toe per year must introduce an energy management system.
+The regulation stipulates that corporations with a consumption of more than 6,000 tons of oil equivalent per year must introduce an energy management system.
 For some market participants, this regulation does not go far enough.
 In this regard, an expansion of the regulation is suggested so that companies with lower energy consumption are also obliged to use an energy management system.
-In line with this concern, the government plans to lower the reference value from 6,000 toe to 4,000 toe in 2021

-Another factor is the domination of state electricity supplier (PT.
-Perusahaan Listrik Negara / PLN) in the Indonesian market with a share of 70% of the total electricity generation.
-Despite higher energy prices in the past, the state electricity supplier PLN naturally has an interest in generating and selling as much electricity as possible.
+Another factor is the domination of state electricity supplier PT.
+Perusahaan Listrik Negara (PLN) in the Indonesian market with a share of 70% of the total electricity generation.
+Despite higher energy prices in the past, PLN naturally has an interest in generating and selling as much electricity as possible.
 For this reason, there is a conflict of objectives on the part of the government between promoting energy efficiency and increasing the sales of the state-owned company and thus increasing state revenues.

 Lastly, many Indonesian companies are simply not very aware of the energy efficiency sector.
 Energy saving measures are perceived as an environmental measure and not as a means of reducing costs.
 Indonesian companies are often initially skeptical about new technologies, especially when these technologies are not yet widely used by other Indonesian companies.
 However, these concerns can often be overcome through personal contact and persuasion.